Telecommunications IT: graduate area of work

 You could work in research and development, technical sales and marketing or installation and technical support.
 You will almost always work in a team, which will include engineering and IT colleagues, sales and customer support, and possibly design and user experience specialists.

 The pace of your workd will depend on your employer.
 When service providers roll out new technology, it tends to be gradual and measured because they need to maintain reliability for their customers.
 They also face regulations, particuarly on critical services such as emergency calling.
 Small vendors, software-based companies and start-ups, particuarly mobile apps, can be very fast-moving as they are trying to launch a product as quickly as possible.
 Mobility is not required; however, it is possible to work abroad or take on a role that involves frequent travel.
 There are also always events and trade shows that you can go to.

 Who can apply?

-Fiona Corden is a software engineer with Metaswitch Networks.
-She has an engineering degree from Durham University and has worked in the telecoms industry for ten years.
+FIONA CORDEN is a technical team lead at METASWITCH.
+She has an engineering degree from Durham University and has worked in the telecoms industry for 11 years.